Kevy9099/ProductionLineTracker/README.md

 * Issue 9
   - Created a Method called reverseString(String password):
     - Ensures that sensitive information is not leaked, that the information is saved to the file of encoding.
-    - This is complish by recursively using a method called reverseString().
+    - This is accomplish by recursively using a method called reverseString().

 **COMPLETED**